OSGeo/OSGeoLive-doc/en/overview/gvsig_overview.rst

   enhancement, as well as enabling the development of tailor-made solutions.
 * being available in over 20 languages (Spanish, English, German, French, Italian,...) .
-* being available for Windws, Linux, and Mac OS X platforms:
+* being available for Windows and Linux (there are also non-oficial Mac OS X distros though):

 .. image:: ../../images/screenshots/1024x768/gvsig_desktop.png
   :scale: 50 %